MarkNoble-1/portfolio/README.md

 [Supervised Machine Learning - Classification Project Link](https://github.com/MarkNoble-1/portfolio/blob/main/INN_Hotels_Supervised_Machine_Learning_Project.ipynb)

-### Unsupervised Machine Learning
+## Unsupervised Machine Learning

 **Summary:**

-In this project I analyzed data for certain stocks, using a clustering model to group the stocks based on the attributes provided.
-I shared insights about the characteristics of each group, and made clear distinctions between each cluster.
+In this project I analyzed data for certain stocks, comparing a K-Means clustering model and a Heirarchical clustering model that identified groups of stocks based on the attributes provided.
+I compared both models and optimized their performance to select the model creating the most appropriately sized and distinct clusters.
+I shared insights about the characteristics of each group, and how the model can be used to drive decision making for investment on these stocks.

 **Unique Skills & Tools Covered:**